Random matrices: Topological recursion

-Since $x$ depends quadratically on $z$ at the leading order, there must exist a nontrivial local map $\sigma_a(z)$ such that $x(z) = x(\sigma_a(z))$.
+Since $x$ depends quadratically on $z$ at the leading order, there must exist a nontrivial local map $\sigma_a(z)$ such that $x(z) = x(\sigma_a(z))$ that exchanges the sign of the square root, in a vicinity of $a$.
 This map is called the \textbf{local Galois involution} near the branch point $a$, and it reads

-This involution exchanges two sheets of $\Sigma$, in its construction as a multiple cover of the complex $x$-plane.
+This involution exchanges the two sheets of $\Sigma$ that meet at the branch point $a$.